transkatgirl/Tapestry-Loom/README.md

 	- [ ] Weave metadata
 - [ ] Implement context window wrapping
 - [ ] Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)
-- [ ] Tooling for autolooms (looms where node choices are picked by another model or an algorithm)
+- [ ] Tooling for autolooms (looms where node choices are picked by a user-provided algorithm)
 - [ ] Add some sort of plugin API for building on top of Tapestry Loom???
 - [ ] Implement an optional inference server using llama.cpp